daelmaak/ngx-gallery/README.md

 ## Why another gallery?

-- High performance due to leverage of native scroll
+- Great performance and feel on mobile due to leverage of native scroll
 - Built with mobile first philosophy in mind
 - Very small - gallery itself has just 5kB gzipped!
 - Easy to use